 When asked how the AI was able to design TLR9 active drugs better than human experts, Petrovsky said, “This is the beauty of AI.
 While we know the theory of how it works in principle, we can’t tell afterwards exactly how it came up with the proposed solution.

 “The technology has a ‘mind’ and ‘intelligence’ of its own.
 We give it the tools and the training and it then goes and figures the problem out for itself.
 It’s like a parent teaching a child how to read and that child goes onto to write a brilliant novel, something the parent themself had never conceived of when teaching the child.

 “AI technology matures in the same way as a human.
 It acquires and accumulates knowledge and intelligence.
 It does the thinking, and looks for the complex patterns in the data so that humans don’t have to, or may not even be capable of”, he added.

-The entire process took the researchers just four years, to go from drug discovery to human trials, a far cry from the average ten to twenty years it normally takes to bring a drug from initial lab screening to human trials.
+The entire process – from drug disovery to human trials – took the researchers just four years – a far cry from the average ten to twenty years it normally takes.

 As well as being a time- and capital-intensive process, much of the investment into drug discovery goes to waste, with only one out of every ten therapies that reach human Phase 1 going on to gain regulatory approval.